 Whether it is Cloud or On-Premise, ERP Projects require more professional services to implement.
 Good ERP consultants need to understand business processes and their impacts on the financial accounting of the company.
 Furthermore, project management is more critical and challenging.
-ERP projects involve many people from different department with differing concerns.
-Conflict of interests among the users may be involved in the project implementation.
+ERP projects involve many people from different departments with differing concerns.
+Conflict of interests among the users may arise during the project implementation.

-At least half of the success factors of ERP project depends on the quality of its implementation.
-It is unusually for Office365 Project failure.
-But, how often you heard of ERP project challenges?
-ERP projects are seldom standard, unlike other Saas solutions.
+At least half of the success factors of an ERP project depends on the quality of its implementation.
+It is unusual and uncommon to hear of Office365 Project failure.
+But, how often have you heard of ERP project challenges?
+ERP projects are seldom standard, unlike other SaaS solutions.

 Most ERP projects, whether it is cloud or on-premise, involve some degree of customization through programming.
-Another standard cloud IT solutions are usually not customizable or need extensive programming works.
+Standard cloud IT solutions, on the other hand, are usually not customizable or require less extensive programming works.

-You can have your Office365 down for 2 hours.
-But, it will have a much lesser impact than if your ERP, especially if you are in the retail business to be down for 2 hours.
-Often this will result in loss of revenue or increase in costs.
+You can have your Office365 down for 2 hours, and not much would have had been affected.
+However, it is a different story if your ERP system is down for 2 hours, especially if you are in the retail business.
+Often, the latter will result in the loss of revenue or an increase in costs.

 Critical Company Operations Information

-ERP keeps critical company and business operations historical information that has legal, operations and regulatory impact.
+ERP keeps critical and historical information of the company and its business operations that have legal, operations, and regulatory impact.
 Some of the information needs to be retained for several years to comply with government regulations.

 Why ERP Vendors Push for Cloud

-The hype and increasing popularity in Saas or Cloud IT solutions have driven demand for such solutions, and vendors are just catering for this demand by extending this trend to ERP.
+The hype and increasing popularity in Saas or Cloud IT solutions have driven demand for such solutions, and vendors are just catering to this demand by extending this trend to ERP.

 Good for Share Price

-As it is the trend now to go on the cloud, selling cloud version of ERP induces positive impact on ERP companies’ share price.
+As it is the trend now to go on the cloud, selling the cloud version of the ERP induces a positive impact on ERP companies’ share price.